iMi-digital/imi-conrun/tests/readme.rst

    composer.phar --dev install

-Run PHPUnit in n98-magerun root folder.
+Run PHPUnit in imi-conrun root folder.
 If you have installed with composer you can run::

    vendor/bin/phpunit